axterv2/nethersx2-prebuilt/README.md

 </p>

 # VitaSX2
-These are **unofficial** companion scripts for NetherSX2 to expand on the amazing work already done by Anon and EZOnTheEyes
+These are **unofficial** apks for NetherSX2 to expand on the amazing work already done by Anon and EZOnTheEyes

 They aim to do the following:
 * Remove the unnecessary ad services bloat left in the apk